Co-pay, Co-Insurance & DeductibleMaximum Award Level

 - Insurance Requirements All Insurance Types

 - Must reside and receive treatment in the United States.
+Treatment must be confirmed by a physician or a laboratory test result.

 Coronavirus is a type of single-stranded RNA viruses that cause illnesses ranging from the common cold and typically leading to an upper respiratory infection.
 Some more severe examples of coronavirus are Severe Acute Respiratory Syndrome (SARS-CoV) and Middle East respiratory syndrome (MERS).
 A strain of coronavirus called SARS-CoV-2 was identified as the cause of a new disease not previously seen in humans Coronavirus Disease of 2019 (COVID-19).
 Some people infected with the virus have no symptoms.
 When the virus does cause symptoms, common ones include low-grade fever, body aches, coughing, nasal congestion, runny nose, and sore throat.
 However, COVID-19 can occasionally cause more severe symptoms like high fever, severe cough, and shortness of breath, which often indicates pneumonia.
 Additionally, your age and overall heath can put you at higher risk for the virus.
 People with underlying medical problems, receiving treatments that leave them immunocompromised, or have lung disease are more likely to develop serious illness.